Hike difficulty ratings

 the big trees have been cut, a few areas are recovering second growth and still support

 a diverse flora.
-Within three miles of the Ramsey Center is a recently established
+Within three miles of the Ramsey Center is Pittillo Family Preserve,

-several ferns including wood, maidenhair, lowland bladder, Christmas, and others.
+jack-in-the-pulpit, and several ferns including wood, maidenhair, lowland bladder,

-The Highlands-Cashiers Land Trust and WCU student volunteers have been constructing
+Christmas, and others.
+The Highlands-Cashiers Land Trust and WCU student volunteers

-a looped foot trail up Henson Ridge.
-The trail will eventually connect to Nodding
+have been constructing a looped foot trail up Henson Ridge.
+If participants wish to

 Friday Morning Half-Day Walks and Workshops